Wireless Medical Devices, Digital Health, & Wearables

 - Health outcomes depend on activity levels, which can be monitored with accelerometers and GPS sensors.
 Physical therapy and exercise can be monitored with sensors that measure angles, distances, and forces.

 Battery-operated point-of-care (POC) devices that reduce delays and cost of lab work by bringing the test to the patient are becoming more predominant.
 DeviceLab has successfully designed many battery-powered devices.
 We are well versed in all the latest battery technologies, even in with rapidly evolving technologies.
 Our designs have maximized battery efficiency to achieve impressive and predictable run times.

-DeviceLab is experienced in the design of wired and wireless chargers that preserve battery life and recharge rapidly to minimize device downtime regardless of the size and form of the device.
+DeviceLab is experienced in the design of wired and wireless chargers that preserve battery life and recharge rapidly to minimize device downtime for your medical device regardless of the size and form of the wireless medical device.

 DeviceLab has a proven successful track record designing devices adhered to, worn on, or applied to various parts of the body, for patients of all types.
 Many additional regulations apply to wearable devices, including human factors of use, patient contact materials, and limits on the delivery of energy to the body (active medical devices).
 Wearable devices present other unique challenges, such as: